The UK's Independent Hammock Specialist

 How to stop my spreaderbar hammock from snapping?

-Not the kind of email or phone call we want to read or hear.
+Not the kind of email or phone call we want to receive.
 A disappointing feeling, no matter the reason behind the breakage.

-Fortunately for us, and more importantly for our customers, this isn't a common occurrence down to quality standards we insist from all our manufacturers (ISO 9001 as one example).
+Fortunately for us, and more importantly for our customers, this isn't a common occurrence due to the high quality standards we insist on from all our manufacturers (ISO 9001, for example).

 So, hammock lovers, why would a spreader bar hammock even think about breaking?
 Let’s look at some reasons.